Agent Workspaces

 If a workspace is ever lost, the agent starts with a fresh one rebuilt from your database (identity, personality, and context files).
 Files that were only attached to past conversations would not return.

-Uploads accumulate
+Uploads and workbench files accumulate

 Uploaded files are also reachable through an authenticated API